 - They are concerned with what they’re putting in their body = “All Natural ingredients”

-The approach above work if you’ve got a limited amount of products (the brand above only has like 5 skus).
+The approach above works if you’ve got a limited amount of products (the brand above only has like 5 SKUs).

 Otherwise it probably won’t be cost effective to repeat the research for every product/category that you’re selling.

 Example: The Quick And Dirty Ad Template

 A different approach is the quick and dirty ad template.